even4void/aliquote/content/post/vim-lsp.md

 ---
 title: "Neovim and LSP (3/n)"
 date: 2021-07-27T20:19:08+02:00
-draft: true
+draft: false
 tags: ["vim"]
 categories: ["2021"]
 ---

 « [Previous post](/post/vim-shortcuts/) in this series

+Next in this series on using a modern Neovim setup, let's talk about the built-in Language Server Protocol (LSP) facilities.

 There was a time where a dedicated package did exist for every new language you wanted to use, whether it be Emacs or Vim.
-For instance, Intero has long been the de facto standard for Haskell in Emacs (there was also a port to Vim, IIRC), while Slime probably still remains the only one true package for dealing with Common Lisp in Emacs.
+For instance, [Intero](https://chrisdone.github.io/intero/) has long been the de facto standard for Haskell in Emacs (there was also a port to Vim, IIRC), while [Slime](https://common-lisp.net/project/slime/) probably still remains the only one true package for dealing with Common Lisp in Emacs.
 Times are changing since Microsoft invested the scene of code editors with their flagship product, VS Code, and now we get the Language Server Protocol which allows communicating in a standardized manner signals emitted by a running process (e.g., a linter) to an editor.
 Emacs, (Neo)Vim, Sublime Text, IntelliJ all have plugins for interacting with existing servers in Python, Clang, Clojure, R, or Julia to name a few.
 Often times there are many implementations available on the language side.
-For instance, Python has python-language-server (as a replacement of pylsp), pyright (which requires Node), jedi-lsp, and others that I forgot about.
-Regarding Python, Microsoft devloped on its side pylance, as an enhanced version of pyright (in fact it relies on pyright, it's just that it is not released as an easy install for other code editors).
+For instance, Python has [python-lsp-server](https://github.com/python-lsp/python-lsp-server) (as a replacement of [pyls](https://github.com/palantir/python-language-server)), [pyright](https://github.com/Microsoft/pyright) (which requires Node), [jedi-language-server](https://github.com/pappasam/jedi-language-server), and others that I forgot about.
+Regarding Python, Microsoft developed on its side [pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance), as an enhanced version of pyright (in fact it relies on pyright with additional server capabilities, it's just that it is not released as an easy install for other code editors).

-I have long been happy with ALE, as discussed in my [other](/post/getting-into-neovim/) [posts](/post/vim-and-lsp/), since it provides an easy and intuitive way to add one or more linters and fixers to a language (fileype in Vim parlance), but also provides access to LSP settings: Go to definition or refrences, rename, help on hover, etc.
+I have long been happy with [ALE](https://github.com/dense-analysis/ale), as discussed in my [other](/post/getting-into-neovim/) [posts](/post/vim-and-lsp/), since it provides an easy and intuitive way to add one or more linters and fixers to a language (filetype in Vim parlance), but also provides access to LSP settings: Go to definition or references, rename, help on hover, etc. Regarding linters, there is also [Neomake]() but I always found ALE setup easier.
+And it gave me go to references and go to definitions, although the go to references results were not displayed in a quickfix window.
+The advantage of ALE is that you can configure as many linters and fixers as you want, they will be executed one after the other in an async manner.
+When using Neovim built-in LSP, you are apparently tight to the linters that come with the server itself, and you must rely on another plugin to add additional linters if you need more.

 My new LSP setup is provided below.
-I use the following packages: 'neovim/nvim-lspconfig', 'hrsh7th/nvim-compe', 'folke/lsp-trouble.nvim'.
+I use the following packages: [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig), [nvim-compe](https://github.com/hrsh7th/nvim-compe), [lsp-trouble.nvim](https://github.com/folke/lsp-trouble.nvim).

 ```lua
 vim.lsp.handlers["textDocument/publishDiagnostics"] = vim.lsp.with(